-The study aimed at investigating the academic challenges encountered in placing the deaf/hearing impaired in an inclusive classroom.
+The study aimed at investigating on the academic challenges encountered in placing the deaf/hearing impaired in an inclusive classroom and the possible solutions to the administrators and teachers are to be suggested.
 It is believed that, although the advocacy rate for inclusiveness is high the overall objective of the program of fostering friendship and academic performance may be hampered in the long run due to challenges at hand.
 It is therefore justifiable to investigate on these challenges and provide recommendations and guidelines to all stakeholders especially the educators concerned with the implementation of the policy in management of a deaf child in an inclusive setting.
+This will foster to the overall objective of the program in fostering friendship with hearing students and achieving excellent academic performance.